-Group of Activities: Transport Activity: Navigation and safety (Port Taranaki) Timeframe of benefits: Ongoing Does anyone cause us to provide this activity?
+Group of Activities: Transport Activity: Navigation and safety (Port Taranaki) Community wellbeing/outcome: Resilient Taranaki and Who benefits?
+Navigation and safety has a regional focus Thriving Taranaki with the benefits accruing to the wider community.
+Timeframe of benefits: Ongoing Does anyone cause us to provide this activity?
 We are required, under the Maritime Transport Act, to assist the delivery of safe navigation and safe vessel/boat use within the harbour waters associated with Port Taranaki and its approaches.
 A contracted harbourmaster administer our bylaws to help achieve this.
 Maritime New Zealand manages navigation and safety matters in all waters outside the area managed by our harbour master.
-Rationale for separate funding: The level of activity and expenditure warrants a separate programme to ensure transparency and accountability Funding rationale: Harbour safety and navigational services benefit the wider community and are funded from general funds
+Rationale for separate funding: The level of activity and expenditure warrants a separate programme to ensure transparency and accountability Funding rationale: Harbour safety and navigational service benefit the wider community and are funded from general funds